Parliamentary monitoring of the Government in EU affairs

 A similar meeting may be held before other strategically important policy-making events of the European Union (intergovernmental conference); in the event that a meeting of the Consultative Body on European Union Affairs is not summoned, the Government is still obliged to inform the National Assembly regularly about such meetings.

-The Government provides an annual report to the plenary on questions tied to Hungary's membership in the European Union and on the status of European integration.
+The Government provides an annual report on questions tied to Hungary's membership in the European Union and on the status of European integration.

 The monitoring rights of the National Assembly are also expanded with the option to hear delegates appointed by the Government to certain institutions of the European Union.
 The National Assembly may thus hear delegates nominated by the Government to the following institutions: the Commission, the Court of Justice, the General Court, the Court of Auditors and the Board of Directors of the European Investment Bank.
 The hearing takes place before the Committee on European Affairs or another competent standing committee.
 The hearing differs from the usual hearings of candidates to government and state positions since the hearing of the delegates mentioned above is not obligatory, the Committee does not vote and does not make a formal decision on the appropriateness of the candidate.